weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-security-context/README.md

 ### Assumptions

 - An organisation uses WGE.
+Multiple application teams conform the organisation.
 - Each team within the organisation is a tenant.
 - Isolation between tenants is a requirement.
 - Tenancy is implemented via [WGE tenancy capabilities](https://www.notion.so/weaveworks/Tenant-Workspaces-Abstracted-RBAC-d16b58f8dd89498ea7a1f792440185fc)